Page cover image

 The settings can be saved to a preset for future use.

-You can also add new columns that can be used to contain the result of a formula.
+You can also add new columns, for example to add the result of a formula.

-A formula can be added to each column to change its content from the native value to something different.
+A formula can be added to each column to define its content.
 To be as powerful as possible, formula are written in Ruby code.

-As an example, we want to add the string "ABC-" in front of each designation.
-Type
+For example, to add the string "ABC-" in front of each designation, use

 "ABC-" + @Designation

 To get a list of available variables, type @ into the formula field.
-In front of each variable, a small colored square will tell you what type this variable has.
+In front of each variable, a small colored square will tell you what is the type of this variable.

 The meaning is